 Student Council and Students Against Substance Abuse (SASA) focus on creating a healthy school climate.
 They plan and implement activities for students and staff, and they also help provide a connection between the school and the outside community.

 Many DVMS programs have recently had moments worth mentioning.
 These include the following:

-- Drama productions including Bugsy Malone, Grease and Schoolhouse Rocks!
-Live, which have drawn hundreds of families, friends, and community members into our auditorium.
+- Drama productions, including Bugsy Malone, Grease and Schoolhouse Rocks!
+Live, have drawn hundreds of families, friends, and community members into our auditorium.

 - An annual Career Day that invites over 30 professionals from the community to share the ins and outs of their profession and inspire eighth grade minds.

 - The Odyssey of the Mind competition recorded two teams placing in Worlds.

 - An annual talent show that provides middle school students the opportunity to show off talents from comedy and Irish step dancing to performing magic and original musical pieces.

 - The Tri-State Area Spelling Bee is held annually resulting in several students traditionally successfully moving through several rounds of competition.

 Students at DVMS have numerous opportunities to explore their interests, show off their talents, and create a middle school experience they will remember for a lifetime.